Portland–Columbia Toll Bridge: History and architectural features

 The bridge opened for public use on December 1, 1953.
 The main span is a 1309 ft long, ten-span steel girder system, supported by reinforced concrete piers and concrete bin abutments.

 The bridge is 32 ft wide from curb to curb.
 There is no sidewalk on the bridge.
 The Portland–Columbia Pedestrian Bridge is located 1000 ft upstream of the Portland–Columbia Toll Bridge.

 A three-lane toll plaza is located on the Pennsylvania side of the bridge, serving westbound traffic only.
-The cash toll for automobiles is three dollars.
-E-ZPass users pay one dollar and twenty-five cents.
-A twenty percent commuter discount is available to those making sixteen or more toll payments in a calendar month.
+The pay-by-plate toll for automobiles is $3.00, while E-ZPass users pay $1.50.

 The Delaware Water Gap Toll Bridge, Portland–Columbia Toll Bridge and the Milford–Montague Toll Bridge were all constructed simultaneously by the Delaware River Joint Toll Bridge Commission, with work on all three started on October 15, 1951 and all three bridge openings spaced approximately every two weeks in December 1953.